 A patent is a right granted for an invention in any field of technology, which is new, involves an inventive step and is susceptible of industrial application.
-The subject matter of an invention protected by a patent may be a product, a process, use of a product or use of a process.
 A patent shall also be granted for an invention of a product consisting of or containing biological material, or the process of which biological material is produced, processed or used, including: (i) a biological material isolated from its natural environment or produced by means of a technical process, even if it previously occurred in nature; (ii) plants or animals, if the technical feasibility of the invention is not confined to a particular plant or animal variety; (iii) a microbiological or other technical process or a product obtained by means of such a process.

 Within the terms of Patent Law, biological material means any material containing genetic information and capable of reproducing itself or being reproduced in a biological system.
 The following, in particular, shall not be regarded as inventions, within the terms of Patent Law: (i) discoveries, scientific theories and mathematical methods; (ii) esthetic creations; (iii) schemes, rules and methods for performing mental acts, playing games or doing business; (iv) computer programs, and (v) presentations of information.
 Subject matter or activities referred to in this paragraph shall be excluded from patentability only to the extent to which the application for a patent relates to the subject matter or activity as such.

 The human body, at any stage of its formation and development, and the simple discovery of one of its elements, including sequences or partial sequences of genes, shall not be regarded as an invention that can be protected by a patent.
 An element isolated from the human body or produced using of a technical process, including the sequences or partial sequences of genes, may be patentable, even where the structure of that element is identical to that of a natural part.
 The industrial application of a sequence or partial sequence of a gene must be disclosed in the patent application on the day of its filing.